opencontainers/runtime-tools/man/ocitools-generate.1.md

 # OPTIONS
 **--apparmor**=PROFILE
-   Specifies the the apparmor profile for the container
+  Specifies the apparmor profile for the container

 **--arch**=ARCH
   Architecture used within the container.
   "amd64"

 **--args**=OPTION
   Arguments to run within the container.
 Can be specified multiple times.
   If you were going to run a command with multiple options, you would need to specify the command and each argument in order.

   --args "/usr/bin/httpd" --args "-D" --args "FOREGROUND"

-**--bind**=*[[HOST-DIR:CONTAINER-DIR][:OPTIONS]]* Bind mount
+**--bind**=*[[HOST-DIR:CONTAINER-DIR][:OPTIONS]]*
-   directories src:dest:(rw,ro) If you specify, ` --bind /HOST-DIR:/CONTAINER-DIR`, runc bind mounts `/HOST-DIR` in the host to `/CONTAINER-DIR` in the OCI container.
+  Bind mount directories src:dest:(rw,ro) If you specify, ` --bind /HOST-DIR:/CONTAINER-DIR`, runc bind mounts `/HOST-DIR` in the host to `/CONTAINER-DIR` in the OCI container.
 The `OPTIONS` are a comma delimited list and can be: [rw|ro] The `HOST_DIR` and `CONTAINER-DIR` must be absolute paths such as `/src/docs`.
 You can add `:ro` or `:rw` suffix to a volume to mount it read-only or read-write mode, respectively.
 By default, the volumes are mounted read-write.

 **--cap-add**=[]
   Add Linux capabilities

 **--cap-drop**=[]
   Drop Linux capabilities

 **--cwd**=PATH
   Current working directory for the process

 **--env**=[]
   Set environment variables
   This option allows you to specify arbitrary environment variables that are available for the process that will be launched inside of the container.